Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models

-In Bayesian-LoRA, we replace this with a stochastic update.
+In \ours{}, we replace this with a stochastic update.
 For each target layer, we introduce a low-dimensional inducing matrix $U\in\mathbb{R}^{r\times c}$ and ``diffuse'' its information into the high-dimensional weight space via the conditional Gaussian $p(W\mid U)$ (Eq.~\eqref{eq:pw}).
-The conditional mean $M_W(U) = T_r\,U\,T_c$ (Eq.~\eqref{eq:qw2}) acts as a stochastic analog of the LoRA matrices $A$ and $B$: each Monte Carlo sample of $U$ produces a different weight realization, and the spread of these realizations encodes epistemic uncertainty.
+The conditional mean $M_W(U) = T_r\,U\,T_c$ (Eq.~\eqref{eq:qw2}) acts as a stochastic analog of the LoRA update $\tfrac{\alpha}{r}BA$: each Monte Carlo sample of $U$ produces a different weight realization, and the spread of these realizations encodes epistemic uncertainty.

-Compared to LoRA's deterministic $\Delta W=\frac{\alpha}{r}BA$, Bayesian-LoRA randomizes this update and quantifies uncertainty: $\Delta W$ is induced by the posterior uncertainty of $U$.
+Compared to LoRA's deterministic $\Delta W=\frac{\alpha}{r}BA$, \ours{} randomizes this update and quantifies uncertainty: $\Delta W$ is induced by the posterior uncertainty of $U$.

 \paragraph{Normalizing flow for posterior flexibility.} A purely Gaussian posterior on $U$ may be too restrictive for capturing weight-space uncertainty of LLMs.
-Following \citet{lin2025stochastic}, we enrich the variational family while keeping the parameter count small by placing a normalizing flow \citep{rezende2015variational,papamakarios2017masked} on top of a diagonal-Gaussian base distribution:
+Following \citep{lin2025flow}, we enrich the variational family while keeping the parameter count small by placing a normalizing flow \citep{rezende2015variational,papamakarios2017masked} on top of a diagonal-Gaussian base distribution: